0x80/mono-ts/README.md

 ### Secrets

-The api services uses a secret for DEMO_API_KEY.
-In order to make secrets work with the emulator you currently have to add the secret to `.secret.local` and also an `.env` or `.env.local` file.
+The api service uses a secret for DEMO_API_KEY.
+To make secrets work with the emulator you currently have to add the secret to `.secret.local` and also a `.env` or `.env.local` file.
 See
 [this issue](https://github.com/firebase/firebase-tools/issues/5520) for more info.
-I have place it in `.env` which is part of the repo, so you don't have to set anything up, but .env.local is where you would put it normally, because that file is not checked into git.
+I have placed it in `.env` which is part of the repo, so you don't have to set anything up, but .env.local is the proper location probably because that file is not checked into git.